afnan-py-tech/python-practice-june25/README.md

-# python-practice-june25
+# Python Practice - June 2025

-Practice code while learning Python
+Learning Python basics as part of my journey into Data Analytics. 🚀